Lennard-Jones fluid

 Energy minimization

 The system is now fully parametrized.
-Let us fill the two last remaining sections by adding the following lines to input.lammps:
+Let us fill the two last remaining sections by adding the following lines into input.lammps:

 # 4) Visualization